osebakosi/route_optimizer/README.md

 To install and run this project, you need to have [Poetry](https://python-poetry.org/) installed on your system.
 Poetry is a tool for dependency management and packaging in Python.

-### Steps to Install Poetry
+### Install Poetry

-1. Follow the instructions on the [Poetry installation page](https://python-poetry.org/docs/#installation) to install Poetry on your system.
+Follow the instructions on the [Poetry installation page](https://python-poetry.org/docs/#installation) to install Poetry on your system.

 ### Clone the Repository